Ongoing

 Jack Baskin Auditorium 191 Baskin Cir, Santa Cruz

 Presenter: Dr. Susanne Haga, Professor in Medicine @ Duke University About the speaker: Dr. Haga’s research focuses on the translation of genomics into clinical practice.
-A central theme across her work is […]
+A central theme across her work is education, spanning professional, public, and patient audiences.
+Her projects have encompassed the development of educational materials on genomic research, pharmacogenetic testing, and the communication of […]

 Building Belonging Program Student Showcase 2026